-If you are afraid of losing all your scores due to a hard drive failure, or if you want to transfer your scores from one computer to another, knowing how to back up Enigma's status information is helpful.
+If you are afraid of losing all your scores due to a hard drive failure, or if you want to transfer your scores from one computer to another, it is helpful to know how to back up Enigma's status information.
 To do that, first look up 'User Path' from Enigma's Section 2.1.3 [Game options], page 4 menu.
 You can simply back up that folder-the important files are 'enigma.score' and 'state.xml'.